Loading...

 Canadian families often need bilingual access, kids channels (YTV, Treehouse, Family Channel), and multi-device streaming.
 A service supporting 2-3 simultaneous devices eliminates the need for multiple subscriptions.

 Trusted by thousands of Canadians.
-30-day money-back guarantee.
+Free 24-hour trial.
+No credit card required.